projectriff/cli/docs/riff_credential_apply.md

 - GCR: gcr.io/<google-cloud-project-id>

 Other image prefix values may be defined by specifying --default-image-prefix.
-Manually specifying the default image prefix is required to set the prefix when also manually specifying the registry hostname.

 While multiple credentials can be created in a single namespace, only a single default image prefix can be set.